emqx/emqx-docs/en_US/getting-started/log.md

 log.level = warning
 ```

-This configuration sets all log handler to warning.
+This configuration sets all log handler level to warning.

 ## log file and log rotation